MoustafaShaaban/Django_and_Folium/README.md

 * Use the power of Folium to visualize data generated from Django Database on a Leaflet JS map.

-* Use Django Admin Site to Import and Export data into and from the database.

 * Visualize data using Folium's Simple Markers and Marker Cluster.